chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ![Add Chef Organization Popup Menu](/images/automate/add-chef-organization-popup-menu.png)

 Mention the correct Name, Projects, Admin User and Admin Key.
-Click on **Add Chef Organization**.
-The desired organization gets added to the Chef Server.
+Always use the exact detaials that were provided at the time of setting up **Kinfe**.
+In the Admin key, paste the contents of the `pem` file that was stored in the `~/.chef` folder.
+Once done click **Add Chef Organization**.
+The desired organization will be added to the Chef Server.

 Click on any Chef Organization to view the **Objects**.